Want to jump straight to the answer? The best time tracking software for most people is TimeCamp or Deel.

 Toggl dashboard on multiple devices screen.

-You can try Toggl free for 30 days with access to all of its features.
-This is the best way to figure out which plan is right for you.
+You can try Toggl free for 30 days with access to premium features.

 QuickBooks Time (formerly TSheets) — Best For Tracking Employee Hours